Jain-Sunaina/-100-days-coding-challange/README.md

 Problem Statement: Skyline Real Estate Developers is planning to demolish a number of old, unoccupied buildings and construct a shopping mall in their place.
 Your task is to find the largest solid area in which the mall can be constructed.

+📌 Day 33: Balanced Brackets

+Problem Statement: A bracket is considered to be any one of the following characters: (, ), {, }, [, or ].

+Two brackets are considered to be a matched pair if the an opening bracket (i.e., (, [, or {) occurs to the left of a closing bracket (i.e., ), ], or }) of the exact same type.
+There are three types of matched pairs of brackets: [], {}, and ().